MakerMylo/BoxTurtle_Logo_Skirts/README.md

 3. Assemble your LED Matrix and screw this in from behind using 2x M3x6 Screws.

-4. Slide it into place on the printer.
+4. Slide it into place on the BoxTurtle

 Config
 ===